muhammad-aasem/ensemble-cam-v2/README.md

 uv run jupyter lab
 ```

-This will open Jupyter Lab in your browser where you can run the notebooks or explore the dataset.
+This will open Jupyter Lab in your browser (usually at http://localhost:8888) where you can:
+- Navigate to the `notebooks/` directory
+- Open `playbook1_prepare_dataset.ipynb` for dataset preparation
+- Open `playbook2_train_Xception.ipynb` for model training
+- Explore the project files and datasets

 ## Project Structure